 I do like that changing blades is pretty simple, and can be done without removing the faceplate (just leave the front access open).

 The 55-inch guide rail helps to make perfectly level and straight cuts.
 The SP6000J1 enables you to lay the guide rail down right on the cut mark, giving you the crucial knowledge of knowing exactly where the cut will be.
 The guide edge, with rubber attached to the bottom, allows you to have no need for any extra clamps

-This allows you to change the speed to suit the project at hand.
-The variable speed system also assists you in keeping the motor from overheating.
+This allows you to change the speed to suit the project at hand, and also assists you in keeping the motor from overheating.

-This unit produces high-quality finished products that are smooth, every time.
+This unit has a large cutting capacity (2-3/16″ at 90° and 1-9/16″ at 45°) produces high-quality finished products that are smooth, every time.
 The splinter guards let you cut boards without splintering the edges.
 The clean and splinter-free cutting of this saw, therefore, saves time when compared to having to go back and clean up afterwards.

 When you are working with materials that chip or splinter easily, a score-cutting setting can come in handy.
 It features a 3mm scoring setting that is able to score material before you make a full depth cut.
 This makes for splinter-free cuts on both sides of the kerf and not only on the side of the track.

 This track saw features a bevelling capacity of -1 to 48-degrees with presets at 22 and 45 degrees.
 The bevel shoe of this saw is easy to adjust to a maximum of 49 degrees for custom angles.
 This unit also features a simple and effective anti-tip locking feature.
 When the saw is set for bevel cutting, this feature will keep the saw from tipping off the track.